Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 3:Branch Management:
         Challenge: Mismanaging branches can lead to a cluttered repository and integration issues.
         Strategy: Use a branching strategy like GitFlow, keep branches short-lived, and delete branches after merging.
+4:Pull Request Quality:
+         Challenge: Pull requests that are too large or lack context can be difficult to review.
+         Strategy: Keep pull requests small and focused, provide clear descriptions, and use templates to ensure necessary information is included.